WorldWideTelescope/worldwide-telescope-webgl-sdk-reference/wwtcontrol.md

 #### Relevant Examples
 * [load-additional-imagery](http://webhosted.wwt-forum.org/webengine-examples/#load-additional-imagery)

-### WWTControl SetForegroundOpacity Method
+### WWTControl setForegroundOpacity Method

 Note: This feature is not implemented.

-The **SetForegroundOpacity** method specifies the opacity of the foreground image, which can be useful when visually comparing the foreground and background images.
+The **setForegroundOpacity** method specifies the opacity of the foreground image, which can be useful when visually comparing the foreground and background images.